 The best beginner sewing machine, in our opinion, would be a sewing machine that is not overly complicated.
 By that I mean a sewing machine that doesn’t necessarily have hundreds of bells and whistles.
-Like the Brother Innov Is NV550SE for example. – A computerized sewing machine with 429 utility and decorative stitches, 3 lettering styles etc.
+Like the Brother FS100WT for example. – A Free Motion Embroidery/Sewing and Quilting Machine.

 No, in our experience, the best beginner sewing machine would have just the basic functions with may be a couple of extras.
 Yes! we do have our reasons for saying this. –